Earn 5% cash back on groceries with this new Chase Freedom Unlimited credit card offer

 At that rate, the 1.5% cash back you earn on everyday purchases with the Chase Freedom Unlimited could be equivalent to a return of 3 cents per point.
 And 5% in cash back on groceries returns a huge 10 cents per point.

 Now, you’re undoubtedly not thinking much about travel at the moment, but eventually airlines and hotels will resume a more typical schedule.
-And if you’re hoping for a great vacation when travel returns, you can hang onto your Freedom Unlimited rewards for now and use them down the line when travel is a more likely option.
+And if you’re hoping for a great vacation when travel returns, you can hang on to your Freedom Unlimited rewards for now and use them down the line when travel is a more likely option.

 One other point to keep in mind is that the Chase Freedom Unlimited is subject to Chase’s “5/24” rule.
 This is an unpublished Chase application restriction that means that if you’ve gotten five or more personal credit cards across all banks in the last 24 months, your application for a new Chase card will be automatically denied.
 Most people don’t apply for credit cards that often, so you likely won’t have to worry too much about 5/24, but it’s something to keep in mind.